Equilibridix/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The 15 task displays number of lines containing "bin"

 The 16 task displays lines containing the pattern root and 3 lines after

+The 17 task displays lines that do not contain "bin"